-Finished in 805, during Charlemagne’s reign, this incredible cathedral has been an attraction for visitors for centuries.
+Finished in 805, during Charlemagne’s reign, the Aachen Cathedral has been an attraction for visitors for centuries.
 It’s considered the oldest in Europe and was among the first to be placed on the “UNESCO World Heritage List in 1978,” for its eons of architecture and epochal events.

 From 936 to 1531, numerous Holy Roman kings’ coronations were witnessed in Aachen Cathedral.
 Charlemagne’s throne (a stairway leading to an unadorned seat that dates back to 796) was used for every coronation.

-Some of the most notable exhibits include the Cross of Lothair, Persephone sarcophagus, and the Bust of Charlemagne.
-And, entrance is 100% free.
+The most notable exhibits include the Cross of Lothair, Persephone’s sarcophagus, and the Bust of Charlemagne.
+And entrance is 100% free.
 You’ll not be charged to enter and explore the cathedral.

-Rathaus, a Gothic city hall built on the ruins of the Carolingian Palace of Charlemagne, is another sight to behold.
-It was built in the 14th century by Aachen’s bourgeoisie and was among the rebuilt buildings in the 17th and 18th centuries, in Baroque styles.
+The Aachen Rathaus (the town hall of Aachen), a Gothic city hall built on the ruins of the Carolingian Palace of Charlemagne, is another sight to behold.
+It was built in the 14th century by Aachen’s bourgeoisie and was among the rebuilt buildings in the 17th and 18th centuries in Baroque styles.

-Also, you’ll see interactive screens teaching about different award winners and other key people in the German city, and City Hall history along the hall’s arc staircase.
+Also, you’ll see interactive screens teaching about award winners and other key people in the German city and the town hall history along the hall’s arc staircase.

-It was built in 1662 but was renovated in 1786 in the rococo style.
-The museum features a collection of high-quality historical furniture, chimneypieces, as well as Italian stucco work.
+It was built in 1662 but was renovated in 1786 in the Rococo style.
+The museum features a collection of high-quality historical furniture, chimneypieces, and Italian stucco work.

-Also, the museum hosts the historic Adler-Apotheke, the place where chocolate was produced for the first time in Germany in 1857.
+Also, the museum hosts the historic Adler-Apotheke, where chocolate was produced for the first time in Germany in 1857.
 The museum also showcases Aachen’s historical past in the Route Charlemagne.

 Eating Aachener Printen should certainly be on your list of exciting things to do in Aachen.
 Printen is a type of Lebkuchen with lots of stories and legends explaining its origin.